McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 2. Make sure all your MKV files have the same name apart from the episode numbers.

-    - Note: this is no longer necessary and can be bypassed by using [filepath autocompletion](#autocomplete-filepath).
+    - Note: this can now be bypassed by using [filepath autocompletion](#autocomplete-filepath).

 3. Open `mkvtoolnix-gui.exe`.